Factbox - Reviews for films in main competition at Cannes 2013

-CANNES This year 20 films are in the main competition at the Cannes film festival, vying for the Palme d'Or for best picture that will be awarded on Sunday.
+CANNES This year 20 films are in the main competition at the Cannes film festival, all vying for the coveted Palme d'Or award for best picture that will be handed out on May 26.

 - HELI by Amat Escalante, Mexico